Erasmus+ – how can I apply for a grant for in-service trainings for teachers?

 Download template bank form of the school in the local language:

-At the end of the successful registration of the school or institution a distinctive nine-digit PIC for this organization is awarded (Personal Identification Code), which must be specified in any future application of the organization in the EU.
+At the end of the successful registration of the school or institution a distinctive OID for this organization is awarded (Organisation Identification Code), which must be specified in any future application of the organization in the EU.

 After completion of the registration your school will appear in the list “My organization”.
 Click “edit data organization” on there – then you will see the data you have entered and you can top left switch to the tab “documents”, where you can then upload the scanned PDF documents on the legal status and the bank details of your school.

 This allows you or your school now to apply for training grants from your National Agency.
 Applications will be translated by the National Agencies in the national language, but it is not clear when they will be available in the local language on the webiste of the Agency – we will inform you.